unmanbearpig/faraday_csrf/README.md

 When you would make a get request, the CSRF thingy would try to parse the page and extract the token from it.
 When you make a POST request after that, it would add the token to it.

+You have to use faraday-cookie_jar gem for handling cookies, and use :url_encoded middleware or something of that nature to allow this middleware to insert tokens.

+You can get the token it extracted by accessing response_env[:csrf_token].

 ## Contributing